-All stake money received (net of nomination and entry fees) is paid out to its owner’s bank account within 10 working days of the syndicate receiving the prize money.
-Amounts under NZD/AUD$5,000 in total will be carried forward and held in the Syndicate's Bank Account.
+All stake money received (net of nomination and entry fees) is paid out to its owner’s bank account at the end of each month.
+Amounts less than NZD/AUD$5,000 in total will be carried forward and held in the Syndicate's Bank Account.

 12. How are the financial records kept for my horse?
 How are they reported to me?

-Redcraze Racing uses high quality and reliable financial accounting systems.
+Redcraze Racing uses reliable financial accounting systems.
 Each Syndicate will have its own dedicated bank account and detailed supporting documents for all transactions.
 This is available to you as a owner at any time.